Instrument of Government

+The Instrument of Government was adopted by the Council of Officers on 15 December 1653 and Oliver Cromwell was installed as the first Lord Protector on the following day.
+In January 1655, Cromwell dissolved the Parliament and started ruling without constitutional limits, in a period of military dictatorship by the Major Generals.
+The Instrument of Government was replaced in May 1657 by England's second codified constitution, the Humble Petition and Advice.

 Antecedence

-The Instrument of Government included elements incorporated from an earlier document "Heads of Proposals", which had been agreed to by the Army Council in 1647, as set of propositions intended to be a basis for a constitutional settlement after King Charles I was defeated in the First English Civil War.
+The Instrument of Government included elements incorporated from an earlier document, "Heads of Proposals", a set of propositions that had been agreed to by the Army Council in 1647, intended to be a basis for a constitutional settlement after King Charles I was defeated in the First English Civil War.
 Charles had rejected the propositions, but before the start of the Second Civil War the "Grandees" (senior officers opposing the Leveller faction) of the New Model Army had presented the Heads of Proposals as their alternative to the more radical Agreement of the People presented by the Agitators and their civilian supporters at the Putney Debates.

 On 4 January 1649, the Rump Parliament declared "that the people are, under God, the original of all just power; that the Commons of England, being chosen by and representing the people, have the supreme power in this nation".
 This was used as the basis for the House of Commons to pass acts of parliament which did not have to be passed by the House of Lords or receive royal assent.
 Two days later the Rump alone passed the act creating the high court of justice that would try Charles as a traitor.
 Charles was tried and executed later that month.

 On 17 March, the Rump passed an act abolishing the monarchy and two days later an act abolishing the House of Lords.
 On 19 May 1649 the Rump passed An Act declaring England to be a Commonwealth.
 It was a simple declaration that Parliament would appoint "Officers and Ministers under them for the good of the People... without any King or House of Lords".